commercelayer/commercelayer-docs-resources/checkout_com_gateways/retrieve.md

 ---
-description: How to fetch a specific checkout com gateway via API
+description: How to fetch a specific checkout.com gateway via API
 ---

-# Retrieve a checkout com gateway
+# Retrieve a checkout.com gateway

-To <a href="https://docs.commercelayer.io/developers/fetching-resources" target="_blank">fetch</a> a single checkout com gateway, send a `GET` request to the `/api/checkout_com_gateways/:id` endpoint, where `id` is the ID of the resource that you want to retrieve.
+To <a href="https://docs.commercelayer.io/developers/fetching-resources" target="_blank">fetch</a> a single checkout.com gateway, send a `GET` request to the `/api/checkout_com_gateways/:id` endpoint, where `id` is the ID of the resource that you want to retrieve.

 ## Request